Wei2624/Wei2624.github.io/_MachineLearning/sv_generative_model.md

 On the other hand, the generative model is the models that fisrt try to learn what each object might look like.
 Then, based on input, it gives a probability of the input being this class.
 It has the concepts on what the object might look like.
 It can generate a new image based on the past knowledge.

 The classical example is naive Bayes classifier.
 In this case, we have a class prior.
-With class prior, we can use Bayes rule to calculate the probability of being each class and then take the one with a bigger value.
-Meanwhile, with a certain prior, we can generate features based on the chosen prior.
-This is generative process.
+A prior distribution is basically the knowledge that we assume for the data distribution.
+We just assume that the model we select as prior is a proper model for explaining hidden information in dataset.
+From dataset, we can know what parameters are the best fit for the model we selected.
+With calculated class prior model, we can use Bayes rule to calculate the probability of being each class and then take the one with a bigger value.
+Meanwhile, with a certain prior, we can generate a new sample from prior model and then generate new features based on the chosen prior.
+This is so-called generative process.

 # 3 Gaussian Discriminant Analysis